 - 4.7.1.
-Qualifications: The Webmaster shall belong to a member congregation of the United Reformed Churches, currently serving, or having served as a minister or elder within a church of the federation.
+Qualifications: The webmaster shall belong to a member congregation of the United Reformed Churches, currently serving, or having served as a minister or elder within a church of the federation.
 He must likewise possess: - a.
 Proficiency in the technical skills required; - b.
 Ability to write clearly and succinctly; - c.
 Administrative and organizational ability; - d.
 Ability, inclination and resources to assist website users in a timely manner, including by phone or email. - 4.7.2.
-Term: Synod shall appoint a Webmaster to serve from that Synod until the conclusion of the next Synod.
+Term: Synod shall appoint a webmaster to serve from that Synod until the conclusion of the next Synod.
 Synod shall stipulate his honorarium in the currency of his respective country, with input from the Web Oversight Committee. - 4.7.3.
-Supervision: The Webmaster shall be supervised by the Website Oversight Committee acting under the authority of the Oversight Consistory, and is ultimately accountable to Synod for the performance of his duties.
+Supervision: The webmaster shall be supervised by the Website Oversight Committee and is ultimately accountable to Synod for the performance of his duties.